 GENERAL SUBMISSION GUIDELINES:

-Fiction, creative nonfiction, poetry and audio-visual submissions are closed for the summer and will open again in fall 2018.
+Fiction, creative nonfiction, poetry and audio-visual submissions are closed for the summer and will open again later in 2018.

-Submissions are open year-round for The Loop, Disagreements, Economy, and the Politi-cultural department.
+Submissions are open year-round for The Loop, Disagreements, Reviews, Translations, and the Politi-cultural department.

 When submissions are open: